christofferholmstedt/ideas/christofferholmstedt.se/README.md

 2) Ada
 3) WordPress
 4) Running
+5) Daily dose of research (one daily report from arxiv.org) important that all recommended reports are public for everyone to read.

 ##### Food and its substances
 During a week I buy and eat several different "food products" produced by a